 Superfoods for Chronic Hives Relief

-Garlic is another ancient remedy that may help bring relief from hives symptoms by the way it inhibits the activity of particular inflammation-causing enzymes.
+Garlic, another ancient remedy, may help bring relief from hives symptoms due to the way it inhibits the activity of particular inflammation-causing enzymes.

 Parsley may help reduce the frequency of hives flares, as it inhibits the creation of histamines in the body.
 It’s an easy garnish to add to many dishes, but don’t overdo it, because it may upset your stomach.

 If you don’t mind the bitter taste of dandelion leaves, they’re one of the best sources of beta-carotene, vitamin C, and a fairly decent source of vitamin E. These are all good at keeping hives at bay.
 Not sure where to start with these greens?
 Add them to soups, stews, and salads.